House votes to hold Trump ally Steve Bannon in contempt

 In a rare show of bipartisanship on the House floor, the committee's Democratic chairman, Mississippi Rep. Bennie Thompson, led the floor debate along with Republican Rep. Liz Cheney of Wyoming, one of two Republicans on the panel.
-Still, the vote was 229-202 with most GOP lawmakers voting “no,” despite the potential consequences for Congress if witnesses are allowed to ignore its demands.
+Still, the vote Thursday was 229-202 with all but nine GOP lawmakers who voted saying “no."

 People are also reading…

-Lawmakers on the investigating committee say they will move swiftly and forcefully to punish anyone who won’t cooperate with the probe.
+Democrats have vowed to comprehensively probe the assault in which hundreds of Trump's supporters battered their way past police, injured dozens of officers and interrupted the electoral count certifying President Joe Biden's November victory.
+Lawmakers on the panel say they will move swiftly and forcefully to punish anyone who won’t cooperate with the probe.

 “We will not allow anyone to derail our work, because our work is too important,” Thompson said ahead of the vote.